mejk/SciComp/extras/install-wsl.md

 - We need to set up command line terminal.
 It will be used extensively throughout the course.
 - All of command line terminal options are either Linux or Linux-like (technically the OSX one is based on Free BSD but that doesn't make any practical difference here).
+- If you already have a Linux computer, there's nothing to do but it is highly recommended to read through the material as it provides perspective to other operating systems.
+- Note that operating systems are continuously updated and you should always check the latest information regarding the current version of yours.

 ## Installation of basic tools